ronandi/ronandi.github.io/_posts/2013-08-19-how-to-make-a-simple-groupme-bot-with-sinatra-and-heroku.markdown

 ---
 layout:     post
 title:      "How to make a deploy a simple GroupMe Bot with Sinatra and Heroku"
 date:       2013-08-19
+permalink:  groupme-bot-tutorial.html
 ---

 In this simple post, I'll show you how to make a very simple GroupMe bot.